-Even the best home reverse osmosis systems use four gallons of water for every one gallon produced.
+Even the best home reverse osmosis systems use 4 gallons of water for every 1 gallon produced.
 This typically is obtainable only if an Aqua-Tech permeate pump is used.
-Most systems waste as much as 20 gallons just to produce one gallon of product water.
+Most systems waste as much as 20 gallons just to produce 1 gallon of product water.

 A pressure switch will be used to stop the system by opening the circuit to the solenoid valve and pump.
 When the pressure in the reverse osmosis storage tank reaches a predetermined pressure indicating the tank is full, the pressure switch will open, stopping the system from producing more reverse osmosis water.

 The concentrate water is routed through a flow restrictor as before, except the flow restrictor size is larger to allow for the back pressure of the hot water line.
 The flow restrictor rated size is from 500ml/m to 600ml/m.
 The larger flow restrictor will allow the pump to circulate water at approximately a 4 to 1 ratio of concentrate to permeate.

 The actual flow ratio is the same as a standard reverse osmosis system with no back pressure from the tank.

 International Association of Plumbing and Mechanical Officials (IAPMO) requires the water from the outlet of the flow restrictor be routed through two check valves before flowing to the hot water supply line.
 These check valves ensure the hot water will never reach the membrane on the reverse osmosis system due to a surge or back pressure in the hot water system.